mapbender/mapbender-documentation/en/installation/installation_update.rst

 To update Mapbender you have to do the following steps:

 * get the new version from http://mapbender.org/builds/
-* save your configuration files (parameters.yml and config.yml) and your old Mapbender (files and database)
+* save your configuration files (parameters.yml and files from folder config/packages) and your old Mapbender (files and database)
 * replace the new files
 * merge your configuration files (check for new parameters and changes)
 * update your Mapbender database
-* copy the screenshots from your old Mapbender version from /web/uploads/ to the folder /web/uploads of your new installation
+* copy the screenshots from your old Mapbender version from /public/uploads/ to the folder /public/uploads of your new installation
 * Templates: If you are using your own template, you have to compare your scripts with the new scripts (are there any changes?)
 * print templates: if you use your own print templates: copy them back to config/MapbenderPrintBundle/templates/.
 * Import the demo applications either via bin/composer run reimport-example-apps or via the web administration